mattsson/kilm-esportligaen-enemy-stats/README.md

 # Using Tool

-Access the tool at `http://localhost:3000/project_ids/{project ID's}`, e.g. http://localhost:3000/project_ids/LIN,FWI# kilm-esportligaen-enemy-stats
+Access the tool at `http://localhost:3000/stats`